-- Attends school daily and arrives on time.
-Students will be counted tardy after 8:45 each morning; - Remain in school the entire day; (Our day starts at 8:45 and dismissal begins at 3:15.) - Completes all homework assignments given by teachers; - Reads daily to develop a love for reading and to improve literacy skills; - Shares school experiences with you so that you are aware of his/her school life; - Informs you if he/she needs additional support in any area or subject; - Comes to school dressed for success by adhering to the dress code for the 2023-2024 school year.
+- Attend school every day and arrive on time; students are marked tardy after 8:45 AM. - Stay at school for the entire day (from 8:45 AM to 3:15 PM). - Complete all homework assignments. - Read daily to foster a love for reading and improve literacy skills. - Share their school experiences with you to keep you informed about their school life. - Communicate if they need additional support in any subject. - Adhere to the dress code for the 2024-2025 school year.